ashischanda/Math_Lab_Code/README.md

 Math_Lab_Code
 =============

-There is some basic command of MATLAB.
-You also can use that command in Octave
+There are some basic commands of MATLAB.
+The commands are also applicable in Octave.